 With headquarters in London, international law firm Stephenson Harwood specialises in the areas of commercial litigation, corporate, finance and international trade, real estate and private wealth.
 The firm has a string of offices in Asia with unusually deep roots.
 They date back to co-founder William Harwood’s time in Hong Kong, where he built close ties with the Hong Kong and Shanghai Banking Corporation (which would later become HSBC).

-Outside of the UK, Hong Kong is the firm’s largest office and it is the hub for Stephenson Harwood’s Greater China practice.
-Across the region, the firm has a representative office in Shanghai, in association with a local law firm in Guangzhou, as well as having significant presence in Singapore and Seoul.
+Outside of the UK, Hong Kong was Stephenson Harwood’s first Greater China office and celebrates its 44th anniversary this year.
+With over 20 partners, it is the firm’s largest office and acts as the hub for Stephenson Harwood’s Greater China practice.
+Across the region, the firm has a representative office in Shanghai, in association with a local law firm in Guangzhou, as well as having significant presence in Singapore, Jakarta and Seoul.

-Stephenson Harwood invites around 12 interns to its annual summer vacation scheme (which takes place over two weeks in June).
-Currently, the firm recruits four trainees from the vacation scheme and has a direct training contract application route too.
+Stephenson Harwood invites around 18 interns to its annual summer vacation scheme (which takes place over two weeks in June).
+Currently, the firm recruits up to four trainees from the vacation scheme and has a direct training contract application route too.
 The firm’s position on the smaller intakes means that trainees are given “individual attention and responsibility from early on, including exposure to clients”.
-The training contract is two years and covers seats in corporate, finance and trade, disputes or private wealth.
-Another draw for trainees is that the firm provides opportunities to complete an overseas seat in Dubai, London, Seoul, Shanghai or Singapore.
+The training contract is two years and provides exposure to many areas including corporate, disputes, trade, aviation and finance.
+Another draw for trainees is that the firm provides opportunities to complete an overseas seat in Dubai, London, Shanghai or Singapore.

 The training is thorough, beginning with an induction to help newbies familiarise themselves with the way the firm does business and to get to know the people.
 There are regular internal and external training sessions and workshops during the training contract as well as dedicated ‘check-ins’ to make sure trainees are receiving the right level of feedback and guidance through their seat rotations.
-Generally, trainee responsibilities include drafting, due diligence, research, attending court and client meetings, and of course, getting involved in their employee social networks.
-The firm requires future joiners to be fluent in English and Mandarin, and as is the case at most law firms, language skills will be assessed during the recruitment process.
+Generally, trainee responsibilities include drafting, due diligence, research, attending court and client meetings, and of course, getting involved in employee social networks.
+The firm prefers future joiners to be fluent in English, Cantonese and Mandarin, and as is the case at most law firms, language skills will be assessed during the recruitment process.
+That said, the firm “will consider strong applicants without all three languages”.

 Trainees praise the “friendly” and “supportive” office environment.
 They are given close supervision by virtue of sharing an office with either a partner or managing associate, as well as being allocated a ‘buddy’.
 “What draws me to the firm is our culture,” says a junior associate at Stephenson Harwood.
 “We have an open-door policy – partners and seniors welcome questions and are more than willing to answer and provide feedback.
 They are happy to engage trainees in various projects and client events – you feel part of the team.
 Ties between colleagues extend outside work in our social events such as sport activities, festive celebrations, parties and ad hoc team gatherings.”